adrianfaciu/adrianfaciu.dev/content/posts/2022-25-01---TypeScript-template-literal-types.md

       engine: Engine;
     };

-And, in case of the engine property, we might to do the same thing, specify only what properties we want to read from it.
+And, in case of the engine property, we could do the same thing, specify only what properties we want to read from it.
 Something like this:

     fetchData('name, engine(power)', '/api/cars');

-This will mean that we want a list of all the cars, with only the name and engine properties, and on the engine, we only need the power property.
+This will mean that we want a list of all the cars, with only the name and engine properties, and on the engine we only need the power property.

-In this part, we'll make use of the [Record](https://www.typescriptlang.org/docs/handbook/utility-types.html#recordkeys-type) utility type.
-This helps us to check if a type is an Object like value, or a [primitive type](https://developer.mozilla.org/en-US/docs/Glossary/Primitive).
-As an alternative, we could have used our own `Primitive` type.
+In this part we'll make use of the [Record](https://www.typescriptlang.org/docs/handbook/utility-types.html#recordkeys-type) utility type.
+This helps us check if a type looks like an object, or it is a [primitive type](https://developer.mozilla.org/en-US/docs/Glossary/Primitive).
+Using `Record` we create an object like type, where the first argument will represent all the properties and the second one the type of those properties.
+So using something like `Record<string, any>` will create an object that has as properties any `string` and those can have `any` value.

+As an alternative, we could have used our own `Primitive` type, or another way to create an object like type.

-We can build on our previous version, to include an additional check:
+Knowing this, we can build on our previous version to include an additional check:

     type KeysOf<T, Key extends keyof T = keyof T> = Key extends string ?
 T[Key] extends Record<string, any>